 Published by Christina Najarian

-New York City-based fashion and portrait photographer / pediatric nurse practitioner / traveler.
+Miami-based portrait photographer / pediatric nurse practitioner / traveler.
 You can find me on my personal account on Instagram @ninaspice taking pictures of cliché things while wandering around the world or out and about in Miami.
-For bookings and all other enquiries, please send an email at firstname.lastname@example.org.
+For bookings and all other inquiries, please send an email at email@example.com.